With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Victoria Beach

 Victoria Beach is paradise on Lake Ontario!
-The beach has beautiful clean sandy shores, a boardwalk, inviting water for swimming, and a beach canteen.
-The area also offers excellent facilities, including a playground, splash pad, picnic tables and information booth.
+The beach has beautiful, clean sandy shores, a boardwalk, inviting water for swimming, and a beach canteen.
+The area also offers excellent facilities, including a playground, splash pad, picnic tables and an information booth.

 You may like: Day Trip to Cobourg